tembo-io/website/src/content/docs/product/stacks/Analytical/olap.md

 ### Create indices on the table

 Create indices on the table to optimize the workload for analytical queries.

-Creating an index in Postgres helps with query performance by allowing the database to find data faster, reducing the need to scan the entire table.
+Creating an index in Postgres helps with query performance as it allows the database to find data faster without the need to scan the entire table.

-It is similar to an index in a book that lets you locate specific information without reading every page.
+Think of it as being similar to a book index that enables you to locate specific information without reading every page.

 Indexes will vary depending on the specific queries hitting the table.

-The indices below are relevant to [Clickbench](https://github.com/ClickHouse/ClickBench/tree/main/tembo-olap) workload.
+The indices below are relevant to the [Clickbench](https://github.com/ClickHouse/ClickBench/tree/main/tembo-olap) workload.

 ```sql
 CREATE INDEX userid on hits (UserID);